Why Rishi Sunak’s green card and his wife’s non dom status are controversial

 Akshata Murty non dom tax row explained

-Akshata Murty’s vast personal wealth initially came under scrutiny in March 2022 after it was revealed by Private Eye that Infosys - her father’s firm in which she holds a lucrative stake - had kept its office in Russia open despite Vladimir Putin’s invasion of Ukraine.
-Many other global firms had pulled out of the country, while Rishi Sunak himself had called for businesses to boycott the pariah state.
+Akshata Murty’s vast personal wealth initially faced scrutiny in March 2022 after Private Eye revealed that Infosys - her father’s firm in which she holds a lucrative stake - had kept its Russia office open despite Vladimir Putin’s invasion of Ukraine.
+Many other global firms have pulled out of the country, while Rishi Sunak himself had called for businesses to boycott the pariah state.

 Infosys insisted to the BBC that it had not benefited from any Russian business and that it had closed the office as of 1 April.

-Ms Murty’s stake in the firm came under scrutiny again just a week later when the Independent revealed she was classified as a non dom.
+Questions about Ms Murty’s stake in the firm surfaced again only a week later when the Independent reported she was classified as a non dom.
 This optional tax status allows UK residents who permanently live in another country to not pay UK tax on their foreign income - so long as they pay £30,000 a year.

 Being a non dom is likely to have saved Ms Murty millions of pounds in tax on dividends paid out by her India-based Infosys shareholding - especially given Indian tax rates on them could be as low as 10%, compared to a rate of 39.35% in the UK.
 It’s a legal practice, but the morality of Ms Murty’s decision was questioned given that - until April at least - she was living full-time in the Chancellor’s grace and favour Downing Street flat.